columbia/egalito-shadow-stack-app/README.txt

       ud2

 The various places that need code added are marked with EXERCISE, please grep for this.
-You can view the solution with "git diff solution".
+You can view the solution with "git diff master solution".

 The code can be built on its own with "make".
 You can test it with